 Nexus Repository Manager Pro and Nexus Repository Manager OSS ship with three important proxy repositories for the Maven Central repository, Apache Snapshot repository, and the Codehaus Snapshot repository.
 Each of these repositories contains thousands (or tens of thousands) of components and it would be impractical to download the entire contents of each.
 To that end, most repositories maintain an index which catalogues the entire contents and provides for fast and efficient searching.
 The repository manager uses these remote indexes to search for components, but we’ve disabled the index download as a default setting.
 To download remote indexes:

 This will trigger the repository manager to re-index these repositories, during which the remote index files will be downloaded.
 It might take a few minutes to download the entire index, but once you have it, you’ll be able to search the entire contents of the Maven repository.

 Once you’ve enabled remote index downloads, you still will not be able to browse the complete contents of a remote repository.
 Downloading the remote index allows you to search for components in a repository, but until you download those components from the remote repository they will not show in the repository tree when you are browsing a repository.
 When browsing a repository, you will only be shown components which have been downloaded from the remote repository.

 The deployment user’s password defaults to deployment123.
-Change this password to make sure that only authorized developers can deploy artifacts to your Nexus installation.
-To change the deployment password: log in as an administrator, click on Security to expand the Security menu, then click on Users.
-You should then see a list of users.
-Right-click on the deployment user and select "Set Password".
+Change this password to make sure that only authorized developers can deploy components to your installation.
+To change the deployment password, log in as an administrator.
+Click on Security to expand the security menu.
+When the menu appears, click on Users.
+A list of users will appear.
+At that point, right-click on the user named Deployment and select Set Password.